lwjglgamedev/vulkanbook/bookcontents/chapter-05/chapter-05.md

 }
 ```

 We have two methods to start recording, the first one, which receives no parameter is a convenience method which can be used for primary command buffers.
 The next one receives an `InheritanceInfo` instance which is required for secondary buffers.
 To start recording we need to create a `VkCommandBufferBeginInfo` structure and invoke the `vkBeginCommandBuffer` function.
 If we are submitting a short lived command, we can signal that using the flag `VK_COMMAND_BUFFER_USAGE_ONE_TIME_SUBMIT_BIT`.
 In this case, the driver may not try to optimize that command buffer since it will only be used one time.
-Secondary buffers need to be instructed which render pass and frame buffer they will need to use since a render pass wil not be started when recording.
+Secondary buffers need to be instructed which render pass and frame buffer they will need to use since a render pass will not be started when recording.
 We need to fill up the `VkCommandBufferInheritanceInfo` structure filled up with the color and depth attachments formats (more on this later).
 Secondary command buffers can be integrated into primary command buffers by executing the `vkCmdExecuteCommands` function.

 The next methods are the usual `cleanup` for releasing resources, to finalize the recording and another one to get the command buffer Vulkan instance.